 Mr Vick was appointed Chief Executive of the Insurance and Pensions Authority in 2002, having joined the Authority in 1989.
-He previously worked for one of the Island's captive insurance management companies.
+Mr Vick retired from his position on 30 September 2015.

 He is an Associate of the Chartered Insurance Institute and a Chartered Insurance Practitioner, and is a past president of the Isle of Man Insurance and Financial Services Institute.